programmfabrik/fylr-install/docker/README.md

 # Requirements

 * Since fylr requires a fully running installation of docker, refer to it's official documentation [how to install docker](https://docs.docker.com/engine/install/) and follow these steps.
+* The containers are linux containers, so you need a linux server or linux virtual machine.
 * 16 GB of RAM

+The following commands assume a Debian or Ubuntu server as an example and a bash shell.

 * Memory setting for elastic search:

 ```bash
 echo "vm.max_map_count=262144" >> /etc/sysctl.d/99-memory_for_elasticearch.conf
 sysctl -p /etc/sysctl.d/99-memory_for_elasticearch.conf
 ```

-The following commands assume a Debian or Ubuntu server as an example and a bash shell.

 ## Installation